jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 In the previous step we imported an object called `UserModel` from `../database/schema`, but we never defined it.
 Let's do that now.

-Create a new directory in the `server` directory called `database`, and within there create another new directory called `schema`.
+Create a new directory in the `server` directory called `database`, and then create another new directory called `schema`.

 Create a new file called `index.js` and add the following code;